vasil-sd/cpp_restart_case/README.md

 # C++ simple implementation of RESTART_CASE like functionality from CommonLisp

-Common Lisp exception handling is more advanced then in C++, it allows not only catch and handle exceptions in top-level code, but to take some desisions at lower-level and to continue work of lower-level code.
+Common Lisp exception handling is more advanced than in C++, it allows not only catch and handle exceptions in top-level code, but to take some decisions at lower-level and to continue work of lower-level code from the point of exception.

-Imagine situation when at low level a json parser works and stucks at incorrect number (there is a letter between digits, for instance).
+Imagine situation when at low level a json parser stucks at incorrect number (there is a letter between digits, for instance).
-It cannot decide, important this number or not for high-level code.
+It cannot decide, important this number for high-level code or not.
 If it will throw an exception, whole parsing process will be cancelled.
 But with restart-case functionality, high-level code might decide to ignore error, replace wrong-parsed number by default value and continue parsing.